-- 1 gene expression test with U2-OS cells containing a 3xPRE-TAT-Luc-reporter construct in combination with a hPR expression plasmid - 1 test with human sperm loaded with the \mbox{Ca}^{2+} indicator Fluo-4 and the \mbox{pH}i indicator BCECF
+- 1 gene expression test with U2-OS cells containing a 3xPRE-TAT-Luc-reporter construct in combination with a hPR expression plasmid - 1 test with human sperm loaded with the Ca2+ indicator Fluo-4 and the pHi indicator BCECF

 Schreurs et al. (2005) studied the effects of 3-BC and other chemicals like 4-MBC at the human progesterone receptor by using the PR CALUX bioassay.
 ORG2058 was used as a stable PR agonist, while RU486 (Mifepristone) was used as a control for PR-antagonism.
-0.03 μ M (EC50) ORG2058 was used for the measurement of antiprogestagenic activity.
-3-
+0.03 $\mu$ M (EC50) ORG2058 was used for the measurement of antiprogestagenic activity.
+3-BC repressed the transcription of hPR in PR CALUX cells with an IC50 of 0.4 $\mu$ M (for RU486 the IC50 was 4.9 pM with a similar dose-response curve as 3-BC).
+Fent (2015)

-BC repressed the transcription of hPR in PR CALUX cells with an IC{50} of 0.4 μ M (for RU486 the IC{50} was 4.9 pM with a similar dose-response curve as 3-BC).
-Fent (2015) reported in Table 3 of the publication some effects of RU486 on zebrafish: at 5 ng/l fecundity increase (21d, females) (Bluthgen et al., 2013a), at 39 ng/l transcriptional effects in males after 21d, at 3 ng/l transcriptional effects in F1 embryos after 5d (Bluthgen et al., 2013b) and at 2 ng/l transcriptional effects of all of the compounds tested were reversed by coincubation with excess ORG2058 (100 times the EC50 value).
+reported in Table 3 of the publication some effects of RU486 on zebrafish: at 5 ng/l fecundity increase (21d, females) (Bluthgen et al., 2013a), at 39 ng/l transcriptional effects in males after 21d, at 3 ng/l transcriptional effects in F1 embryos after 5d (Bluthgen et al., 2013b) and at 2 ng/l transcriptional effects on embryos after 48 to 144 h occurred (Zucchi et al., 2012).
+The antagonistic effects of all of the compounds tested were reversed by coincubation with excess ORG2058 (100 times the EC ${50}$ value).
 This shows the specifity of the response.
-According to Fent (2015) progesterone receptor ligands eliciting progestonic activity may activate and/or interfere with genomic and non-genomic actions, including oocyte maturation and sperm motility (see also Murack et al. (2011)).
+According to Fent (2015) progesterone receptor ligands eliciting progestonic activity may activate and/or interfere with genomic and nongenomic actions, including oocyte maturation and sperm motility (see also Murack et al. (2011)).

 Schiffer et al. (2014) investigated the direct action of 3-BC and also other chemicals like 4-MBC and 4-tert-octylphenol on (human) sperm through activation of the calcium-channels on sperm cells (CatSper).
-They used 384-microtiter plates for monitoring $[Ca^{2+}]i$ in human sperm.
-The injection of progesterone into the wells evoked a rapid, transient increase in $[Ca^{2+}]i$ followed by a slow, sustained elevation.
+They used 384-microtiter plates for monitoring $[\text{Ca}^{2+}]i$ in human sperm.
+The injection of progesterone into the wells evoked a rapid, transient increase in $[\text{Ca}^{2+}]i$ followed by a slow, sustained elevation.
 (Schiffer et al., 2014) demonstrated that the assay reliably differentiates between "active" and "inactive" chemicals.
-For instance bisphenol A did not affect $[Ca^{2+}]i$.
-They also used the CatSper inhibitor MDL12330A to examine whether ED-induced Ca^{2+} signals involve CatSper.
-MDL supressed Ca^{2+} signals evoked by 3-BC (and also by 4-MBC and nonylparaben for instance).
+For instance bisphenol A did not affect $[\text{Ca}^{2+}]i$ .
+They also used the CatSper inhibitor MDL12330A to examine whether ED-induced $\text{Ca}^{2+}$ signals involve CatSper.
+MDL supressed $\text{Ca}^{2+}$ signals evoked by 3-BC (and also by 4-MBC and nonylparaben for instance).
 Therefore they concluded that 3-BC acts primarily via activation of CatSper.
 According to Brenker et al. (2012) - in human sperm - progesterone and prostaglandins (two important ingredients of the oviduct) directly activate CatSper channels without involving classical nuclear receptors or G protein-coupled receptors (GPCRs).
-The sperm-specific CatSper channel controls the intracellular Ca2+ concentration and thereby the swinmming behaviour of sperm.
+The sperm-specific CatSper channel controls the intracellular $\text{Ca}^{2+}$ concentration and thereby the swimming behaviour of sperm.